Konstantinos-infogeek/notes/readme.md

 ﻿#Notes

-It is a kind of tutorial for learning how to create posts to your page.
+It is a kind of tutorial for learning how to create posts on your page.

 ###File tree
 /Main Folder<br />